seokjoopark/group6_final/README.md

 map.py: Visualizes the environment and pallets. pallet.py: Manages scheduling of pallets, testers, and other entities within the environment.

+To run the simulation, run floors_env.py file.
+At row 409, you can change the "for autopilot_flag in [----] : " ---- part refers to the scheduling mode.
+FCFS & MIN

 ### Result of simulation